10 Coral Reef Snake Species

 © Wikimedia Commons User: Daiju Azuma – CC BY-SA 4.0

-The ornate reef snake (Hydrophis ornatus) is one of the most successful sea snakes, as it can inhabit muddy estuaries and shallow ocean floors all the same.
-Coral reefs are another habitat, which they lurk in to ambush catfish, cardinalfish and goatfish swimming freely in the open water nearby.
+The ornate reef snake (Hydrophis ornatus) is one of the more flexible sea snakes, as it can inhabit muddy estuaries and shallow ocean floors all the same.
+Coral reefs are another of their habitats, where they hide in order to ambush catfish, cardinalfish and goatfish swimming freely in the open water nearby.

-The spotted seasnake isn’t endangered in the slightest.
-It’s found in over 20 countries from Oman and Thailand, to Australia and Fiji.
-It’s at home in shallow waters and during low tide, can sometimes be spotted resting on the top of exposed coral reefs.
-They particularly like to hunt in sandy areas directly adjacent to coral reefs.
+The ornate sea snake isn’t endangered in the slightest, appearing in over 20 countries, from Oman and Thailand to Australia and Fiji.
+This species is at home in shallow waters, and during low tides, can sometimes be spotted resting on the tops of exposed coral reefs.
+They particularly like to hunt in sandy underwater areas directly adjacent to coral reefs.

 3 Ijima’s sea snake